psych-zhangguangyao/psych-zhangguangyao.github.io/_pages/cv.md

 Conference
 ======
+**Zhang, G.** (2026, May 30th).
+Computational Neural Mechanisms and Cortical Organization Principles of Concept Learning.
+Invited talk at **Youth Forum of the 2026 Annual Conference of the Division of General and Experimental Psychology, Chinese Psychological Society** (Guilin, China)

+**Zhang, G.** Wang, X., Zhang, D., Xie, S., Zhu, L., & Bi, Y. (2025, June).
+How the Brain Forms New Word Concepts: A Neurocomputational Integration of Priors and Learning.
+Invited talk at NeuroChat (Suzhou, China)

 **Zhang, G.** Wang, X., Zhu, L., & Bi, Y. (2024, November).
 Neurocomputational Mechanism of Human Word Concept Learning.
 Poster presented at **The Anuual Meeting of the Branch of Cognitive Neuroscience, Chinese Neuroscience Society** (Shanghai, China)

 **Zhang, G.** Wang, X., Zhu, L., & Bi, Y. (2024, November).
 Neurocomputational Mechanism of Human Word Concept Learning.
 Flash representation at **The 7th Anuual Meeting of the Division of Psycholinguistics, Chinese Psychological Society** (Beijing, China)